shiknema/zomato/README.md

 - Learned about the power of third-party Components and how to use them in your app
 - Learned how to split your app into multiple components

-Of course, we didn't learn them very deeply.
-You now have an idea on how to build a simple app in React Native, but the learning only starts here!
+Of course, I didn't learn it very deeply.
+But now I have an idea on how to build a simple app in React Native, but the learning only starts here!
-In this app there is only frontend work.There is no backend work in this app.We have named our app to RnRestaurant.
+In this app there is only frontend work, There is no backend work in this app.I have named my app  RnRestaurant,which shows the restaurants.

 # Resources